2026 Maryland county executive elections: Anne Arundel County

 The incumbent county executive is Democrat Steuart Pittman, who was re-elected in 2022 with 53.7 percent of the vote.
 He is ineligible to run for a third term due to term limits.

+Anne Arundel County councilmember Allison Pickard won the Democratic primary on June 23, 2026, while food service manager Dave Crawford ran unopposed in the Republican primary.